0x5066/Winamp2000SP4/README.md

  - [ ] Themes.
 (WIP)
  - [ ] Reduce the hitbox of the window resizers
  - [x] Think about UI consistency
+ - [ ] Beat Visualizer from Winamp Modern?